tmt-icd/ICD-Model-Files/README.md

 Root repository for ICD model files
 ===================================

-This is the root repository for TMT interface control document (ICD) model files.
+The GitHub site [tmt-icd](https://github.com/tmt-icd) contains a number of repositories holding TMT interface control document (ICD) model files.
-It contains a Git submodule for each TMT subsystem.
+It contains a Git repository for each TMT subsystem.

 *For an overview of the TMT ICD workflow [see here](Workflow.md).*